Guardsquare/appsweep-action/README.md

 ### Using all the optional inputs

-This is how to use the optional input.
+This is how to use the optional input:

 ```yaml
 # This workflow will initiate a Guardsquare AppSweep scan of your APK